 Upload the journal files that you created during the preceding Step 1: Prepare the drives.

-Select the storage account that the data will be imported into.
+Select the storage account for the import.

 The dropoff location is automatically populated based on the region of the storage account selected.